Paperdreamer/documents/EXEC_OF_QA.md

 + __Acceptance Test #1__: After logging in as administrator "Test Admin", I can delete project "Foo".
 I can verify that "Foo" is removed from the database.
 I can login as artist "Test Artist" of "Foo" and verify that it's no longer on my dashboard or all projects view.
 + __Implementation__:
 	+ __Back end pull request #16__: Add backend methods for open/close and delete project functions, User Stories 15, 16 and 18
+		+ __Code Review__: No complaints were expressed during the code review.
 	+ __Front end pull request #21__: Add open/close and delete buttons to open/close and delete projects to dashboard and all projects view, add those methods to corresponding controllers and projects factory
+		+ __Code Review__:
+			+ `CODE PIC MISSING`
+			+ *Lukas Appelhans*: Why not iterate through belongedProjects only and then use the filter method? http://www.tutorialspoint.com/javascript/array_filter.htm
+			+ *Onur Vural*: I could but in this tutorial there is a huge section about compatibility.
+Are you positive that it won't be a problem?
+			+ *Tobias Muecksch*: We have underscore.js included in paper dreamer. see http://underscorejs.org/#filter There is a more convenient filter method.
+			+ *Onur Vural*: @tobiasmuecksch Thanks for the tip.
+After implementing it with filtering I don't see why it's better.
+Since it's not only necessary to filter but to assign too it didn't improve the code that much and made it more complicated.
+I'd like to let it as it was if it's ok with you, too
+			+ @onurv12 it's not more complicated if you are familiar with this code style.
+But I don't mind.
+Leave it as it was.

 ### User Story #16, formerly #3.6: Closing Projects
 + __Velocity Points__: 10